shopsys/monorepo-tools/docs/cookbook/adding-new-attribute-to-an-entity.md

 You need to fix your tests to reflect new changes:
 * Instances of `Product` and `ProductData` are often created directly in tests - change all of them to your classes.
 * In [`ProductVisibilityRepositoryTest`](../../project-base/tests/ShopBundle/Database/Model/Product/ProductVisibilityRepositoryTest.php),
-instance of `ProductEditData` is created directly.
-It creates new instance of `ProductData` internally, so you need to use there your class:
+instance of `ProductData` is created directly. so you need to use there your class:
 ```php
 <?php